 To defend against APTs and cyber criminals, organizations can implement automated privilege management solutions.
-Privilege management minimizes lateral motion of intruders inside the network, time-limits the value of privileged credentials, and controls the scope of access inside the IT environment to authorized and audited users with valid reasons for access.
+Privilege management minimizes the lateral motion of intruders inside the network during land-and-expand cyber attacks.
+It also time-limits the value of privileged credentials, and controls the scope of access inside the IT environment to authorized and audited users with valid reasons for access.

 “If you assume that one or more of your machines has become owned by an outsider – via a successful social engineering attack, for example – then privilege management is a proven active defense solution to limit how far the attacker can expand in the environment, and mitigate how long a captured credential can be exploited,” Lieberman said.
 “To complete the earlier analogy, privilege management replaces that gooey IT interior security by adding a consistent security texture all the way through the enterprise.
 In essence, even if an attacker has obtained user names and passwords, they are of very little use beyond the initial breached system.
 The stolen credentials can’t help them leapfrog from system to system within the environment, and extract sensitive data along the way.”

 With enterprise-grade privilege management, an organization can maintain a continuous, up-to-date list of systems and accounts – including administrative logins, service accounts, and application passwords.
 Privilege management can then ensure that each system has unique, complex and frequently changing passwords.
 There are no shared credentials that attackers can use to access multiple systems.
 Disclosed passwords are changed immediately after use, so no one retains knowledge of “password secrets” for the future.